Differences Between C++ vs Java

 Every entity is an object in java except fundamental types.
 Java has a single root hierarchy as everything emerged from java.lang.Object.

-Head to Head Comparison Between C++ vs Java (Infographics)
+Head to Head Comparison Between C++ and Java (Infographics)

-Below is the Top 8 Comparisons Between C++ vs Java
+Below is the top 8 Comparisons Between C++ and Java:

 - C++ uses the only compiler whereas, in Java, compiler and interpreter both are used.

 - C++ supports operator overloading and multiple inheritances but Java does not.

 - C++ is more related to hardware in contrast to Java.